-- (1) A document shall be submitted for filing by the method described in Rule 7.3 or any other electronic means approved by or under these Rules. - (2) In exceptional cases a document may be submitted for filing by - (a) delivering it at the Registry or a sub-Registry to a person authorised to receive it at a time when the Registry or sub-Registry, as the case may be, is open; or - (b) sending it by email to the email address designated for that purpose by the Registrar;28 - (3) If a document submitted for filing in accordance with sub-Rule (2)(b) is received at the Registry when the Registry is closed, the document is deemed to be filed as soon as the Registry is next open.
+- (1) A document shall be submitted for filing by the method described in Rule 7.3 or any other electronic means approved by or under these Rules. - (2) In exceptional cases a document may be submitted for filing by - (a) delivering it at the Registry or a sub-Registry to a person authorised to receive it at a time when the Registry or sub-Registry, as the case may be, is open; or - (b) sending it by email to the email address designated for that purpose by the Registrar; - (3) If a document submitted for filing in accordance with sub-Rule (2)(b) is received at the Registry when the Registry is closed, the document is deemed to be filed as soon as the Registry is next open. - (4) Where a fee is to be paid upon the filing of a document, the Registrar may accept the document for filing upon the party giving an undertaking to pay the fee.